-- 1. Fill out the online application form at sandylakeacademy.ca and complete the Character Reference, Educational Reference, and Student Conduct forms. - 2.
+- 1. Fill out the online application at https://sla-ns.client.Renweb.com/oa/?memberid=1716 and complete the Character Reference, Educational Reference, and Student Conduct forms. - 2.
 SLA administration will review the application, communicating with the applicant's family throughout the process. - 3.
-An interview may be required at administration's discretion. - 4.
-The SLA Parent-Student Handbook must be signed by parents and students before admission is considered complete.
+An interview will be required by the school principal for all who make it past the initial review stage. - 4.
+The Admissions Committee will make the final decision on admission and communicate to the applicant family through the school registrar.